-The gravel, pit-run, and rip-rap costs are expecting a significant increase from the prior year budget of \$106,108 to \$1,818,613 in the current budget and will level back down in the projected years.
-The increase in 2021 specifically relates to the gravel crushing program with a projected cost of \$1,788,275 (funded by the gravel crushing reserve funds).
+The gravel, pit-run, and rip-rap costs are expecting to overall be maintained from the prior year budget of \$1,818,613 to \$1,819,142 in the current budget and will level back down in the projected years.
+Budget 2021 specifically included the gravel crushing program with a projected cost of \$1,788,275 (funded by the gravel crushing reserve funds); however, due to delays, much of the gravel crushing program was delayed until the beginning of 2022 (which is one of the main reasons why the actuals for 2021 were less than budget).
 The gravel crushing program is where the County hires a contractor to go into the Gravel Pits and crush gravel/rocks into specific gravel sizes for developing stock piles to be used for roads and other infrastructure requirements.